 Temporarily sets the state of an alarm for testing purposes.
 When the updated

-message.
-The alarm returns to its actual state (often within seconds).
-Because the alarm state change happens
+returns to its actual state (often within seconds).
+Because the alarm state change

 For information about the parameters that are common to all actions, see Common Parameters.

-The descriptive name for the alarm.
-This name must be unique within the user's AWS account.
+The name for the alarm.
+This name must be unique within the AWS account.
 The maximum length is 255 characters.

 Length Constraints: Minimum length of 1.
 Maximum length of 255.

-The reason that this alarm is set to this specific state (in human-readable text format)
+The reason that this alarm is set to this specific state, in text format.

 Length Constraints: Minimum length of 0.
 Maximum length of 1023.

-The reason that this alarm is set to this specific state (in machine-readable JSON format)
+The reason that this alarm is set to this specific state, in JSON format.